dpayne/cli-visualizer/README.md

     visualizer.spectrum.reversed=false

     #Sets the audio sources to use.
 Currently available ones are "mpd" and "alsa"Sets the audio sources to use.
-    #Currently available ones are "mpd", "pulse", and "alsa".
+    #Currently available ones are "mpd", "pulse", "port", and "alsa".
 Defaults to "mpd".
     audio.sources=pulse

     ##vis tries to find the correct pulseaudio sink, however this will not work on all systems.
     #If pulse audio is not working with vis try switching the audio source.
 A list can be found by running the
     #command pacmd list-sinks  | grep -e 'name:'  -e 'index'
     audio.pulse.source=0

+    #vis tries to find the correct portaudio device (through portaudio default method), however its not for-sure.
+    #If port audio is not working with vis try switching the audio srouce.
+A list can be found by setting
+    #this value to "list" and checking the vis log file.
+Replace this value with the device name desired
+    audio.port.source=auto

     #This configures the sgs smoothing effect on the spectrum visualizer.
 More points spreads out the smoothing
     #effect and increasing passes runs the smoother multiple times on reach run.
 Defaults are points=3 and passes=2.